hammerheim-game/hammerheim-rules/4-injuries-income-and-experience.md

 1-3 = The warrior gains the _Stupidity_ special rule.

 4-6 = The warrior becomes Paranoid.
-Paranoid behaves exactly like Animosity from the Forest Goblins Warband section, except that on the result of a 1 on the Animosity table the character will attack the nearest ally regardless of whether they are a Hero or Henchman, and regardless of whether they also have Animosity/Paranoia.
+Paranoid acts exactly like Animosity from the Forest Goblins Warband section, except that on the result of a 1 on the Animosity table the character will attack the nearest ally regardless of whether they are a Hero or Henchman, and regardless of whether they also have Animosity/Paranoia.
 This effect stacks with Animosity.

 ##### 25 SMASHED LEG